mpelleau/FunCS/README.md

 Toolbox for fun scientific dissemination in Computer Science.

-This repository is a collection of free teaching material that teaches Computer Science through puzzles that were created in a FabLab.
+This repository is a collection of free teaching material that teaches Computer Science through puzzles that were created in the [FabLab@UCA](http://unice.fr/faculte-des-sciences/formation/fablab/).
 It follows the idea of [CS unplugged](https://csunplugged.org/en/).